DonMVB/aws/AWS_Assoc_SAA_C02.md

   - The values found in the request headers
   - Any strings that appear in the request (either specific strings or strings that match a regex pattern)
   - The length of the request
+  - An upper or lower size bound
+  - Missing headers, such as a user agent, or bad bots as a user agent
   - Any presence of SQL code (likely a SQL injection attempt)
   - Any presence of a script (likely a cross-site scripting attempt)
+- Rules can be combined sch as looking for sql-i on PHP files and not jpg or png files.-
 - You can also use NACLs to block malicious IP addresses, prevent SQL injections / XSS, and block requests from specific countries.
 However, it is good form to practice defense in depth.
 - Denying or blocking malicious users at the WAF level has the added advantage of protecting your AWS ecosystem at its outermost border.